 There’s no place in Bath like the Royal Crescent to admire one of the finest examples of Georgian architecture.

-Designed by British architect John Wood the Elder and built between 1767 and 1775, the Royal Crescent’s large curved facade opens on an ample manicured green lawn which overlooks Royal Victoria Park, marking a brilliant integration of the building with the landscape.
-I had a stroll in the late afternoon when the setting sun enhances the local golden-colored Bath stone from which most buildings are made.
+Designed by British architect John Wood the Elder and built between 1767 and 1775, the Royal Crescent’s large curved facade opens on an ample manicured green lawn that overlooks Royal Victoria Park, marking a brilliant integration of the building with the landscape.
+I had a stroll in the late afternoon when the setting sun enhances the local golden-colored Bath stone, used to build most of the elegant buildings.

 The beautiful Royal Crescent has been a location for several period drama and films, like the acclaimed The Duchess, in 2008.